hiwind/samples/README.md

 tables.css - Backwards compatible classes for tables, table rows, and table cells.

-twitter_links.php - Add absolute twitter links to usernames and hashtags in text.
+twitter_link.php - Add absolute twitter links to usernames and hashtags in text.

 vars.php - Quickly collect backwards compatible GET and POST variables into a single variable.